 After clicking "Save URL", the "Loop Item" (which loops through each URL of the list) is automatically created in the workflow.

 If you click on "Loop Item", you can see that the URLs that you entered have been added to the "Loop Item".

 Octoparse enters the "List of URLs" loop mode by default when more than one line of URL is added to "Extraction URL".

 Sometimes if Octoparse works too fast, it is possible to have pages not loaded completely before the data extraction step is executed, which may lead to no or incomplete data being extracted.
 To avoid this, we can set up "Wait before execution".

-Click on the Loop Item.
+Click on the Go To Web Page.
 Under "Advanced Options", set a wait time before the action is executed (2 seconds will work usually).